MTstateIntroStats/IntroStatActivitiesHybrid/_book/04-A07-inference-1cat-theory.md

 ### Additional notes

+Activities 7--9 cover the material in Module 4.
+For more practice with theory-based hypothesis testing of a single categorical variable use the Module 4 Review worksheet in the Unit 1 Review Materials (pgs.
+109--113).

 Use this space to summarize your thoughts and take additional notes on today's activity and material covered.